lasoares/mobile-demos/iosOffline/mobile-services-ios-get-started-offline-data.md

             }];
         }

-6. Update the implementation of `refreshDataOnSuccess` to loads the data from the local table into the `items` property of the service:
+6. Update the implementation of `refreshDataOnSuccess` to load the data from the local table into the `items` property of the service:

         - (void) refreshDataOnSuccess:(QSCompletionBlock)completion
         {